Lin-Xu-lab/Spa3D/README.md

 Most of the parameters have a default value.
 There are two parameters that I think are the most important ones:

+num_cluster: The number of clusters.

+num_neighbors: The number of nearest neighbors for GCN clustering.

+There are also some other parameters:

+p: This parameter adjusts the weights of the current cell and its nearest neighbors when searching for the decal value, when p = 0.5, it means their weights are equal.

+start: This parameter determines the lowest value of the searching range for the decay value.

+end: This parameter determines the highest value of the searching range for the decay value.

 # 5. Examples